Tambora culture

+Excavations

 2004 work

-In summer 2004, a team from the University of Rhode Island, the University of North Carolina at Wilmington, and the Indonesian Directorate of Volcanology, led by Haraldur Sigurðsson, began an archaeological dig in Tambora.
+In summer 2004, a team from the University of Rhode Island, the University of North Carolina Wilmington, and the Indonesian Directorate of Volcanology, led by Haraldur Sigurðsson, began an archaeological excavation in Tambora.
 Over six weeks, the team unearthed the first evidence of a lost culture that had been obliterated by the Tambora eruption.
-The site is located about 25 km (15.5 mi) west of the caldera, deep in the jungle, 5 km (3 mi) from the shore.
-The team had to cut through a deposit of volcanic pumice and ash 3 m (10 ft) thick.
+The site is located about 15 mi from the volcano, deep in the jungle, 3 mi from the shore.
+The team had to cut through a deposit of volcanic pumice and ash 3 m thick.

 The team used a ground-penetrating radar to locate a small buried house.
 They excavated the house, where they found the remains of two adults, as well as bronze bowls, ceramic pots, iron tools and other artifacts.
 The design and decoration of the artifacts have similarities with artifacts from Vietnam and Cambodia.
 Tests conducted using a carbonization technique revealed they were composed of charcoal formed by the heat of the magma.
 The people and the house are preserved as they were in 1815.
 Sigurðsson dubbed it the Pompeii of the East.
 Based on the artifacts found, which were mainly bronze objects, the team concluded that the people were not poor.
-Historical evidence indicates that people on Sumbawa island were known in the East Indies for their honey, horses, sappan wood for producing red dye, and sandalwood used for incense and medications.
+Historical evidence indicates that people on Sumbawa were known in the East Indies for their honey, horses, sappan wood for producing red dye, and sandalwood for incense and medications.
 The area was thought to be highly productive agriculturally.

-The archaeological findings suggest that there was a culture on Sumbawa that was wiped out by the 1815 eruption.
-The title Lost Kingdom of Tambora was coined by media.
+The archaeological findings suggest that a distinct culture was destroyed by the 1815 eruption.
+The title Lost Kingdom of Tambora was coined by the media.
 With this discovery, Sigurðsson had planned to return to Tambora in 2007 to search for the rest of the villages, and hopefully to find a palace, but could not find ash shallow enough for excavation.

+Further work

+In 2006, a team from the Bandung Geological Museum conducted excavations at the site, followed by the National Archaeology Research Institute in 2007.
+The excavations uncovered further artifacts, remnants of building roofs, and tools such as knives.
+Further studies were conducted by the Denpasar Archaeology Institute in 2008–2011.